 Untranslatability reflects the area where intercultural equivalence does not exist, intercultural non-equivalence which can cause untranslatability arises when a situational feature is functionally relevant to the source language text, but fully absent from the target language text in which the target language culture is rooted.
 From Arabic-English intercultural translation perspective, examples can elucidate the issue of translatable versus untranslatable terms.
-These examples include: is aHuur (a meal eaten before the dawn for fasting); is aHuur (a meal found in a place where there is nobody else).
+These examples include: "saHuur (a meal eaten before the dawn for fasting); "khalwah (unmarried man and woman found in a place where there is nobody else).
 The difficulty in translating these words is due to lexical gaps resulting from the cultural differences between the two languages.
 (Salem Bahameed)